Generalized Ricci flow I: Higher derivatives estimates for compact manifolds: Introduction

 converges to a complete pointed solution $(M_{\infty},g_{\infty}(t),H_{\infty}(t),O_{\infty}), t\in[\alpha,\omega)$ to {\rm GRF} as $k\to\infty$. \end{theorem}

-The case of $H$ closed is very important in physics.
-Recently, J. Streets [8] considered the connection Ricci flow in which $H$ is the torsion of connection and proved all of the results.
-The authors in [7,8] have already proved the similar results for Ricci Yang-Mills flow.
-Using the similar method, the above results are easily extended to a kind of generalized Ricci flow introduced in [5].
-We will discuss it in the last section. \\
+In the second part of this paper, we consider the Ricci flow coupled with a one form and a two form.
+This flow is the gradient flow of $\mathcal{F}^{(2)}$ and takes the form:

+Here $A=\{A_{i}\}$ and $B=\{B_{ij}\}$ is a one form and a two form on $M$, respectively, and $F=dA, H=dB$.
+For this flow, we can also prove the short-time existence, higher derivative estimates, and the compactness theorem.

 The rest of this paper is organized as follows.
-In Sec.2, we prove the short-time existence and uniqueness of the GRF for any given $3$-form $H$.
-In Sec.3, we compute the evolution equations for the Levi-Civita connections, Riemann, Ricci, and scalar curvatures of a solution to the GRF.
-In Sec.4, we establish higher derivative estimates for GRF, called {\bf Bernstein-Bando-Shi(BBS) derivative estimates}(e.g., [1] or [2]).
-In Sec.5, we prove the compactness theorem for GRF by using BBS estimates.
-In Sec.6, based on the work of [5], we prove the higher derivatives estimates and the compactness theorem for a kind of generalized Ricci flow. \\
+In Section \ref{2}, we prove the short-time existence and uniqueness of the GRF for any given three form $H$.
+In Section \ref{3}, we compute the evolution equations for the Levi-Civita connections, Riemann, Ricci, and scalar curvatures of a solution to the GRF.
+In Section \ref{4}, we establish higher derivative estimates for GRF, called {\it Bernstein-Bando-Shi(BBS) derivative estimates} (e.g., \cite{CZ, CK, CCGGIIKLLN, MT, Shi}).
+In Section \ref{5}, we prove the compactness theorem for GRF by using BBS estimates.
+In Section \ref{6}, based on the work of \cite{HHKL}, the similar results are established for ${\rm RF}(A,B)$.

-{\bf Acknowledgment.} The author thanks his supervisor, Professor Shing-Tung Yau, for helpful discussions.
-The author expresses his gratitude to Professor Kefeng Liu for his interest in this work and for his numerous help among five years studying from Zhejiang university to Harvard University.
+{\bf Acknowledgment.} The author thanks his advisor, Professor Shing-Tung Yau, for helpful discussions.
+The author expresses his gratitude to Professor Kefeng Liu for his interest in this work and for his numerous help in mathematics.
 He also thanks Valentino Tosatti and Jeff Streets for several useful conversations.